Coastal Defenders

 We are committed to raising awareness about the school to prison pipeline, creating climate + aquaculture training opportunities for people who are incarcerated and formerly incarcerated and supporting their families.

-Through a two-eyed seeing approach developed by Mi'kmaw Elder Albert Marshall, we're teaching K-12, undergraduate and graduate students as well as training policy makers, educators, administrators, academic scientists and researchers how to create ethical collaborative spaces.
+Through a two-eyed seeing approach developed by Mi'kmaw Elder Albert Marshall, we're teaching K-12, undergraduate and graduate students as well as training policy makers, educators, administrators, academic scientists and researchers how to create ethical collaborative spaces while co-designing participatory research and publication opportunities.

 Powered by